IS LOCAL 1611 TAKING IN NEW MEMBERS?

-Yes, the Union is always looking for new interested and qualified people to join.
+Yes, the Union is always looking for new interested and qualified individuals to join our team.

 The best wages and conditions are won in workplaces where Union membership numbers are high.
-The reason for this is that you are always in a stronger bargaining position if you stand together and negotiate as a group.
-Unions can set an industry standard wage.
+The reason for this, is that you are always in a stronger bargaining position if you stand together and negotiate as a group.
+Unions set an industry standard wage.

 By joining Local 1611, you will have the protection of a legally binding Contract, known as a Collective Agreement that is negotiated by the Union and voted on by you and your co-workers.
 As a member of the Union you and your co-workers are in a better position to negotiate with your employer as equals, and to protect your interests while you bargain over your wages, benefits, pension contributions, employer policies, schedules, work hours, job security, and a variety of other terms and conditions that are covered under the Collective Agreement.

-Any active, skilled trades person who is a resident of British Columbia can apply for membership consideration.
+Any active, skilled trades person who is a resident of British Columbia can apply for membership.

-We greatly appreciate every applicant’s interest in joining Local 1611, and we will contact those individuals whose applications we are accepting.
+We will contact those individuals whose applications we are accepting.

 We keep applications on file for at least six months.

 Yes, there is a one-time initiation fee which varies depending on which sector you will be working under.

 Local 1611 operates almost solely on member dues.
 Dues are used to: represent members in negotiating strong Contracts, enforcing Contract rights, organizing new members to improve bargaining strength in existing workplaces, providing training and education for members, lobbying the government for legislation to protect and expand workers’ rights on the job, keeping members informed through newsletters and Union publications, maintaining this website, social sites and providing representation on WorkSafe, EI, and CPP issues, to name a few.